CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 ## Git for windows and git-bash

-Git is the legendary version control and I use it everywhere: in Windows, Debian and inside CRDE container.
+Git is the legendary version control and I use it everywhere: in Windows, Debian and inside CRUSTDE container.
 In windows install from <https://git-scm.com/download/win>

 When you install Git for Windows it comes prepacked with Git Bash, a Linux terminal emulator.
 Git Bash is particularly useful because it lets you run both Linux and Windows commands from the same terminal and access the underlying Windows file system.